Learning to synthesise the ageing brain without longitudinal data: Experimental setup

 where $\lambda_{1}=1$, $\lambda_{2}=100$ and $\lambda_{3}=10$ are hyper-parameters used to balance each loss.
 The $\lambda$ parameters are chosen experimentally.
-We chose $\lambda_{2}$ as 100 following \citet{baumgartner2018visual} and \citet{xia2019consistent}, and $\lambda_{3}$ as a smaller value 10 as we focus more on synthesis rather than self-reconstruction.
+We chose $\lambda_{2}$ as 100 following \citet{baumgartner2018visual} and \citet{xia2019consistent}, and $\lambda_{3}$ as a smaller value to put emphasis on synthesis rather than self-reconstruction.

-During training, we divide subjects into a young group and an old group, and randomly draw a young sample $\mathbf{x}_{i}$ and an old sample $\mathbf{y}_{o}$ to synthesise the aged image $\hat{\mathbf{x}}_{o}$ of target age $a_{o}$ and health state $h_{o}$.
-Note that $a_{o}>a_{i}$, and $h_{o}$ could be different than $h_{i}$.
+To train our model, we divide subjects into a young group and an old group, and randomly draw a image $\mathbf{x}_{i}$ the young group and an image $\mathbf{y}_{o}$ from the old group to synthesise the aged image $\hat{\mathbf{x}}_{o}$ (of $\mathbf{x}_{i}$) with target age $a_{o}$ and health state $h_{o}$ (of those corresponding to $\mathbf{y}_{o}$).
+Here $\hat{\mathbf{x}}_{o}$ is the synthetically aged version of $\mathbf{x}_{i}$, and the target age $a_{o}$ and health state $h_{o}$ are the same as those of the selected old sample $\mathbf{y}_{o}$.
+Afterwards, $\mathbf{y}_{o}$ and $\hat{\mathbf{x}}_{o}$ are fed into the discriminator as real and fake samples, respectively.
+Note that for all samples $a_{o}>a_{i}$, and $h_{o}$ could be different than $h_{i}$.
+Since Alzheimer's Disease is an irreversible neurodegenerative disease, we select samples where the input health status is not worse than the output health status.
 We train all methods for 600 epochs.
-We update the generator and discriminator in an iterative fashion~\citep{arjovsky2017wasserstein,goodfellow2014generative}.
-Since the discriminator in Wasserstein GAN needs to be close to optimal during training, we updated the discriminator for 5 iterations per generator update.
-Initially, for the first 20 epochs, we updated the discriminators for 50 iterations per generator update.
+We update the generator and discriminator iteratively~\citep{arjovsky2017wasserstein,goodfellow2014generative}.
+Since the discriminator of a Wasserstein GAN needs to be close to optimal during training, we update the discriminator for 5 iterations per generator update.
+Initially, for the first 20 epochs, we update the discriminator for 50 iterations per generator update.
 We use Keras~\citep{chollet2015keras} and train with Adam~\citep{kingma2015adam} with a learning rate of 0.0001 and decay of 0.0001.
-Code is made publicly available at \url{https://github.com/xiat0616/BrainAgeing}.
+Code is available at \url{https://github.com/xiat0616/BrainAgeing}.

 \textbf{Evaluation metrics: } To evaluate the quality of synthetically aged images, we first use the longitudinal data from ADNI dataset.
 We select follow-up studies covering $>$2 years to allow observable neurodegenerative changes to happen.
 We used standard definitions of \textit{mean squared error} (MSE), \textit{peak signal-to-noise ratio} (PSNR) and \textit{structural similarity} (SSIM) of window length of 11 \citep{wang2003multiscale} to evaluate the closeness of the predicted images to the ground-truth.